bacalhau-project/bacalhau/README.md

 - **Bacalhau Videos & Media** - Watch tutorials, community highlights and lots more on our [Youtube channel](https://www.youtube.com/@bacalhauproject).

 ## Ways to Contribute ❤️
 Please see the [contributing guide](https://docs.bacalhau.org/community/ways-to-contribute).
-Join the [slack community](https://filecoin.io/slack/) `#bacalhau` channel to be part of community discussions about contributions, development, and more.
+You can be part of community discussions about contributions, development, and more.

 ## Developer Guide 🧭